prinsss/hexo-hide-posts/README.md

 Lorem ipsum dolor sit amet, consectetur adipiscing elit.
 ```

 This post will not be shown anywhere, but you can still access it by `https://hexo.test/lorem-ipsum/`.
+(If you want to completely prevent a post from rendering, just set it as a [draft](https://hexo.io/docs/writing.html#Drafts).)

 To get a list of hidden posts, you can run `hexo hidden:list` from command line.